keywordsalad/thisfieldwas.green/site/_posts/2022-03-15-embracing-nondeterminism-part-1.md

 ### Operations producing undesired cases

-Can you think of some program operations that produce undesired output cases in addition to their desired output cases?
+Can you think of some program operations that produce undesired cases in addition to their desired cases?
 How might these cases cause code to become complex?

 :::{.wide-list-items}
 * When a program starts, it may **read configuration** from the environment, a database, or files.
 Reading configuration values may be blocking or asynchronous, and some configuration keys may not have associated values.